Myrrhmiss/cybersecurity-portfolio/activity-labs/investigate.md

-#Assessment
+# Assessment

+## Step 1

-## Step 1: The Community Score and the Security vendors' analysis listed in the VirusTotal report provide insight into the file and more than fifty security vendors have flagged this file as malicious.
-The file has also been categorized as Flagpro malware
+The Community Score and the Security vendors' analysis listed in the VirusTotal report provide insight into the file and more than fifty security vendors have flagged this file as malicious.
+The file has also been categorized as Flagpro malware.

+## Step 2

-## Step 2: The image will provide an example for each field in the pyramid, your activity only has to include three IoC examples.
+The images below will provide an example for each field in the pyramid, in this activity I only need to include 3 IoC examples.
 I used the Details, Relations, and Behavior tabs, in order to find additional IoCs related to the file such as: a domain names, IP addresses, hash values, network or host artifacts, tools, and tactics, techniques, and procedures (TTPs).

 •Domain names: org.misecure.com; reported as a malicious contacted domain under the Relations tab in the VirusTotal report.